Royal court: Africa

-A series of Pharaohs ruled Ancient Egypt over the course of three millennia (c.
+A series of Pharaohs ruled ancient Egypt over the course of three millennia (c.
 3150 BC to 31 BC), until it was conquered by the Roman Empire.
 In the same time period several kingdoms with their own royal courts flourished in the nearby Nubia region, with at least one of them, that of the so-called A-Group culture, apparently influencing the customs of Egypt itself.
-From the 6th to 19th centuries, Egypt was variously part of the Byzantine Empire, Islamic Empire, Mamluk Sultanate, Ottoman Empire and British Empire with a distant monarch.
+From the 6th to 19th centuries, Egypt was variously part of the Byzantine Empire, Islamic Caliphate, Mamluk Sultanate, Ottoman Empire, and British Empire with a distant monarch.
 The Sultanate of Egypt was a short lived protectorate of the United Kingdom from 1914 until 1922, when it became the Kingdom of Egypt and Sultan Fuad I changed his title to King.
 After the Egyptian Revolution of 1952 the monarchy was dissolved and Egypt became a republic.

 In the Horn of Africa, the Kingdom of Aksum and later the Zagwe dynasty, Ethiopian Empire (1270–1974), and Aussa Sultanate all had royal courts.
-Various Somali Sultanates also existed, including the Adal Sultanate (led by the Walashma dynasty of the Ifat Sultanate), Sultanate of Mogadishu, Ajuran Sultanate, Warsangali Sultanate, Geledi Sultanate, Majeerteen Sultanate and Sultanate of Hobyo.
+Various Somali Sultanates also existed, including the Adal Sultanate (led by the Walashma dynasty of the Ifat Sultanate), Sultanate of Mogadishu, Ajuran Sultanate, Warsangali Sultanate, Geledi Sultanate, Majeerteen Sultanate, and Sultanate of Hobyo.

 The kingship system has been an integral part of the more centralised African societies for millennia.
-This is especially true in the West African sahel, where royal courts have been in existence since at least the era of the 9th century Takrur and Ghana empires.
-The ruler of the 13th century Mali empire, Mansa Musa, brought a large number of his courtiers with him on the Islamic Hajj pilgrimage to Mecca.
+This is especially true in the West African Sahel, where royal courts have been in existence since at least the era of the 9th-century Takrur and Ghana Empires.
+The ruler of the 13th-century Mali Empire, Mansa Musa, brought a large number of his courtiers with him on the Islamic Hajj pilgrimage to Mecca.
 Today, the courts of the Ashanti nanas in modern Ghana, the Mande members of the Tunkalemmu caste in Mali, the Bamum sultans of Cameroon, the Kanem shaykhs of Chad, the Hausa emirs of northern Nigeria, the inkosis of the Southern African Zulus and Xhosas, and the obas and baales of Yorubaland, amongst others, continue the pageantry and court lifestyle traditions once common to the continent.